-When you write product reviews or comparison posts, where you need to highlight the good and the bad of the featured product or service, it’s a good idea to add Pros and Cons plugin, to show standardized boxes in the bottom of your posts.
+When you write product reviews or comparison posts, where you need to highlight the good and the bad of the featured product or service, it’s a good idea to add a Pros and Cons plugin, to show standardized boxes at the bottom of your posts.

 When I first saw the Gutenberg editor, I hated it.